The event was observed by the National Observatory in Bouzareah, Algiers and reported in the Algerian El Moudjahid newspaper the day after.

 Not sure which day of the month it really was, but at about 9:00 p.m. in January of 1970, I was playing soccer with my brother when a fleet of UFOs crossed the sky right abbove us.

 They were quiet, no sound, flew from one horizon to another in less than 2 minutes.
-There were flying all at the same constant speed, in a very organized way.
+They were flying all at the same constant speed, in a very organized way.
 They were flying in rows of 5 or 6 and basically were forming a matrix like unit.
 There must have been 3 or 4 dozens of them, may be more.
-They were hard to count because of their constant change of position of the trailing fleet elements to the front of the fleet.

 The most striking thing was that some of the ships in the last row would come out of the fleet perpendicular to the fleet, still moving at the same pace as the fleet, move forward with amazing acceleration, and get ahead of the pack sideways inward to form an element of a newly formed first row.